 Changemakers Lessons: Curriculum-linked, classroom-ready resources are available for 1st – 6th classes.
 You and your pupils will be guided through our Changemakers programme with creative activities and interactive audio-visual material, in classroom-ready PowerPoint format.
-These resources will help you explore Global Citizenship with your pupils and inspire 1st - 6th classes to take action for a sustainable and fair world.
+These resources will help pupils to explore Global Citizenship and take action for a sustainable and fair world.

-Changemakers Video: Why not check out our ﬁve-minute Changemakers video.
-In the video, young Changemakers talk about their own experiences of undertaking actions in their communities and their personal journeys to become Changemakers.
+Changemakers Video: Check out our ﬁve-minute Changemakers video above.
+Young Changemakers talk about their own experiences of undertaking actions in their communities and their personal journeys to become Changemakers.
 The video also includes some classes who have previously taken part in GOAL’s Changemakers programme talking about what they learned from this experience!

-Teacher Support: We can’t visit your class in person, but we can support you through our Changemakers programme.
+Teacher Support: We can’t visit your class in person, but we can support you while you explore our Changemakers programme with your class.
 Our step-by-step webinars will answer all your questions about this creative, classroom-ready interactive resource to use in the virtual classroom or in person.
 To book your webinar, or for any other support questions in relation to using the Changemakers resource materials.
 To find out more, contact our team at firstname.lastname@example.org.

 Stories from 2019 GOAL Changemakers